DiuDiu777/RAPx-Book/src/2-install.md

 ln -s /opt/homebrew/Cellar/z3/VERSION/lib/libz3.dylib /usr/local/lib/libz3.dylib
 ```

-After this step, you should be able to see the RAP plugin for cargo.
+After this step, you should be able to see the RAPx plugin for cargo.
 ```
 cargo --list
 ```

-Execute the following command to run RAP and print the help message:
+Execute the following command to run RAPx and print the help message:
 ```
-cargo rap -help
+cargo rapx -help
 00:00:00|RAP|INFO|:
 Usage:
-    cargo rap [rap options] -- [cargo check options]
+    cargo rapx [rapx options] -- [cargo check options]

-Rap Options:
+RAPx Options:

 Use-After-Free/double free detection.
-    -F or -uaf       command: "cargo rap -uaf"
+    -F or -uaf       command: "cargo rapx -uaf"

 Memory leakage detection.
-    -M or -mleak     command: "cargo rap -mleak"
+    -M or -mleak     command: "cargo rapx -mleak"

 Debugging options:
     -mir             print the MIR of each function

 General command:
     -H or -help:     show help information
-    -V or -version:  show the version of RAP
+    -V or -version:  show the version of RAPx
 ...
 ```